Whiteboard: Adhesive whiteboards

 Whiteboard material can be bought in rolls, sheets, and pre-formed boards.
 Adhesive whiteboards come in either a sheet or a roll and feature a stick back enabling the user to create a custom size board or project with the material.
 Although adhesive whiteboard material does not come in a thick, hard glass or painted steel plate, the melamine allows for a flexible material while preserving the high-quality whiteboard attributes of other surface materials.
 Adhesive whiteboards allow for custom projects such as dry erase wall calendars, whiteboard tables, cupboard grocery lists, indoor games for kids, and more.

 Erasable marker

-One type of whiteboard pen (also called a whiteboard marker or dry erase marker) was invented by Jerry Woolf of Techform Laboratories and later patented by Pilot Pen in 1975.
-It is a non-permanent marker and uses an erasable ink that adheres to the writing surface without binding to or being absorbed by it.
-Applications range from temporary writing with acetate sheets (for use with overhead projectors) to whiteboards and similar glossy surfaces.
-The erasable ink does not contain the toxic chemical compounds xylene and/or toluene, unlike permanent markers.
+One type of whiteboard pen (also called a whiteboard marker or dry-erase marker) was patented in 1971, and another was later patented by Pilot Pen in 1975.